 2. Spout – A Topology starts with a spout, source of streams.
-A stream is made of unbounded sequence of tuples.
-A spout may read tuples off a messaging framework and emit them as stream of messages or it may connect to twitter API and emit a stream of tweets.
+A stream is made of an unbounded sequence of tuples.
+A spout may read tuples off a messaging framework and emit them as a stream of messages or it may connect to Twitter API and emit a stream of tweets.

 In the above technical architecture diagram, a topology is shown with two spouts (source of streams).

-3. Bolt – A Bolt represents a node in a topology.
-It defines smallest processing logic within a topology.
-Output of a bolt can be fed into another bolt as input in a topology.
+3. Bolt – A-Bolt represents a node in a topology.
+It defines the smallest processing logic within a topology.
+The output of a bolt can be fed into another bolt as input in a topology.